6 Best Intrusion Detection & Prevention Systems for 2025

 Alerts

 If you’re using a security product like IDPS, you’ll want to know immediately when a security event occurs.
-An IDPS solution should provide timely and clear alerts.
-Alerts should also be prioritized so your security team knows what to address or mitigate first.
+An IDPS solution should provide timely and clear alerts, and they should also be prioritized so your security team knows what to address or mitigate first.

-It’s helpful for teams to share clear, understandable security data not only with each other but also with other employees, particularly leaders and executives.
+It’s helpful for teams to share clear, understandable security data with each other and other employees, particularly leaders and executives.
 IDPS solutions should offer reporting so security personnel can make more informed, logical decisions from clearly presented data.
 Some products will offer both templates and customizable reports.

-IDPS solutions should carefully analyze network traffic, detecting anomalies and determining when traffic doesn’t meet security policies.
+IDPS solutions should carefully analyze network traffic, detect anomalies, and determine when traffic doesn’t meet security policies.
 Traffic analysis can include packet inspection, which looks closely at the details of network packets and accepts or rejects them.
 This improves network security by filtering traffic based on your organization’s predefined policies.

 Because IDPS includes prevention capabilities, not just threat detection, products should be capable of fixing or mitigating threats instead of just locating them.
 While products’ remediation abilities will vary, they should assist teams in preventing and mitigating threats as quickly as possible once they’re found.